-Gaignard is currently riding a momentous wave that has included two solo shows with the Los Angeles gallery (9); her recent first solo museum exhibit, Smell the Roses; and a group show at the California African American Museum.
-Next up is her inclusion in Prospect.4, New Orleans’s top art biennial, and an upcoming solo exhibit, In Passing, at the Houston Center for Photography in early September.
+Gaignard is currently riding a momentous wave that has included two solo shows with the Los Angeles gallery (9); her recent first solo museum exhibit, * (4)*; and a (5) at the California African American Museum.
+Next up is her inclusion in (6), New Orleans’s top art biennial, and an upcoming solo exhibit, * (2)*, at the Houston Center for Photography in early September.
 On a summer afternoon in mid-July, Gaignard and I talked on the phone about black pop culture, finding inspiration from everyday life, and her rock-star art career.

 **Jasmin Hernandez:** There is this really strong thread of wigs, drag-queen culture, exaggerated beauty, and performance that plays out in your work.
 How did you put all these elements together?

 **Genevieve Gaignard:** I think it’s a mix of several things: me feeling like I didn’t fit in, and not fitting the ideal of what beauty is, in terms of my racial identity.
 At one point, I was just like, *I’m going to embrace this and play off those things in the work.* It’s popular culture, all of these things, what everyone is looking at.
 I’m just taking my stab at it, and hopefully people can relate or connect to it.

 **JH:** Your installations are always so richly detailed, packed with nostalgia and witty innuendos.
 How do they add to the story line you’re telling in the portraits?